-These cities in California have much more to offer

-These cities in California have much more to offer than Hollywood, the Golden Gate Bridge, and the many incredible beaches.
+These cities in California have much more to offer than just Hollywood.
+The Golden Gate Bridge, little villages and incredible beaches.

-Old neighbourhoods, often located along the Pacific Ocean, offer a unique feel and personality; they are interspersed among modern cities full of amazing museums, world-class restaurants, and vibrant bars.
+Old neighborhoods, often located along the Pacific Ocean, offer a unique feel and personality; they are interspersed among modern cities full of amazing museums, world-class restaurants, and vibrant bars.

 The beach scene is thriving in these cities, making it possible to roam through their streets, before relaxing on the pristine sand and having a cocktail later in the evening.